Comparing Imprint Data in Incoming and Existing Bibliographic Records

 To normalize data from MARC 260$c subfields, the system:

-• LENIENT: The system strips data in square brackets.
+- STRICT: The system retains data in square brackets.
 For example:

 To be in the year format, the numeric sequence must contain four characters and must begin with a '1' or a '2'.
 If it begins with '1', the subsequent number in the sequence must be '6', '7', '8', or '9'.
 If it begins with a '2', the subsequent number in the sequence must be '0'.